joubbi/check_snmp_ibm_imm-ng/README.md

 # check_snmp_ibm_imm-ng

-This is a script for monitoring sensors (temperature, fans and voltage) and overall health of IBM servers using SNMPv1 to the Integrated Management Module (IMM).
+This is a script for monitoring sensors (temperature, fans and voltage) and overall health of IBM servers.
+The script uses SNMPv1 to communicate with the Integrated Management Module (IMM).

 The script was initially released by Ulric Eriksson.
 I have only made a few minor changes.
-Some of these changes were commented by others on the [Nagios Exchange](https://exchange.nagios.org/directory/Plugins/Hardware/Server-Hardware/IBM/check_snmp_ibm_imm-2Esh/details)
+Some of these changes were suggested by other users as comments on the [Nagios Exchange](https://exchange.nagios.org/directory/Plugins/Hardware/Server-Hardware/IBM/check_snmp_ibm_imm-2Esh/details) for the original plugin by ulric.

 I have tested the script with Op5 Monitor.
 It should work with other Nagios compatible products as well.